Eximee Case Management

 ### **FrontOffice / BackOffice**

-* The advisor opens the customer case and sees a list of all related tasks.
+* The advisor opens the customer's case and sees a list of all related tasks.

-* Carries out subsequent process steps (e.g. “Data verification”, “Contract approval”) by launching a form.
+* They perform subsequent process steps (e.g., “Data verification”, “Contract approval”) by launching a form.

 * The case history is automatically updated based on BPMS events.